Skip to main content

 • “The gameplay is dull and lacks depth; it quickly becomes repetitive, making it hard to stay engaged.”

-• “But your arrest chance/assassination chance increases way too quickly after the most minor of mistakes, price increases are insane, the cases are always the same, so you can't play the game more than once or twice without it feeling repetitive.”
+• “But your arrest chance/assassination chance increases way too quickly after the most minor of mistakes, price increases are insane, the cases are always the same, so you can't play the game more than once or twice without the game feeling repetitive, and because of the simple gameplay, if you play the game for too long, it becomes boring as fewer and fewer features get added over time.”

 • story